lucasjellema/javascript-code-executor/readme.md

 Write a single JavaScript function body that:
 - Accepts one argument called `data` (string).
 - Processes it according to my request.
+- When the result is SVG, please create the SVG in the DOM inside the DIV element with id=output
 - Returns the result (object, array, or string).

 Important:
 - Do not include explanations or comments.
 - Do not include markdown formatting or triple backticks.
 - The output must be **only valid JavaScript code** for the function body.
+- Library d3 is already imported and can be used in your code

 Example input:
 Data: JSON array of objects